IsakMedia/Portfolio2024/readme.md

  today i learned dont do markup first.

  16/9
  is giving the option of col="2" col="3", something i want.
-Giving options to set how many columns of little boxes ill allow. and will they only be applied to desktop and never mobile. this sounds like it makes most sense. i also gotta decide how to do about images. i think i want this
+Giving options to set how many columns of little boxes i'll allow. and will they only be applied to desktop and never mobile. this sounds like it makes most sense. i also gotta decide how to do about images. i think i want this

  ok so this is it. right now. you want to set **about__box** to each element in the html so that they dont end up in the same box. how do i need to do that. or at least make sure the image gets its own.